-Choose who can discover your profile if they have your phone number
+Choose who can discover your profile if they have your phone number elp them discover your profile or connect with you.
+Learn more

 The same principle exists regarding the scenario explained above for discovering your email address.
 Make the choice which suits you best.